logancyang/learning-automata/readme.md

 - Evolution
 - Neural Networks

-## Video Lectures

-### 1. Introduction: Random Walker, Gaussian, Custom Distributions, Perlin Noise
+## 1. Introduction: Random Walker, Gaussian, Custom Distributions, Perlin Noise

 For a function that yields a standard Gaussian distribution (mean = 0, std = 1), we just add our mean and multiply by our stddev to everything the standard Gaussian yields.